News

 Lab News

-Applications for POST-DOCTORAL FELLOWSHIPS IN TRAUMATIC STRESS RESEARCH are now open!
+Applications are open for the T32 POST-DOCTORAL FELLOWSHIP IN TRAUMATIC STRESS RESEARCH

-The NCVC fellowship training program produces clinical scientists skilled in strategies to investigate the impact of potentially traumatic events (PTEs) upon the mental health of adults and children.
+The NCVC fellowship training program produces clinical scientists skilled in strategies to investigate the impact of potentially traumatic events (PTEs) upon the mental health of adults and youth.
 Our research training program provides trainees with mentorship, coursework, seminars, mental health treatment experiences, and research training necessary to conduct competent, interdisciplinary, and translational traumatic stress research.
 All fellows have a primary faculty mentor and a co-mentor in a complementary area of specialization.
-Co-mentors are jointly identified by the fellow and the training faculty, based on training needs, and include PhDs and MDs with a broad range of scientific expertise including (but not limited to) developmental psychopathology/RDoC research, neuroscience, mental health equity, substance use disorders, digital health, HIV prevention, treatment efficacy, and dissemination and implementation research.
-The NCVC has a number of major extramurally-funded projects that include studies of exposure to PTEs (e.g., child maltreatment, sexual violence, and other forms of interpersonal violence, racism-related trauma, mass violence incidents, environmental crimes, traumatic grief) and risk of PTSD and related mental disorders, studies of resilience following exposure to PTEs, treatment and prevention intervention development and randomized clinical trials, and projects addressing translation and dissemination of effective treatments to practice (including mobile and web-based platforms).
+Co-mentors are jointly identified by the fellow and the training faculty, based on training needs, and include PhDs and MDs with a broad range of scientific expertise including (but not limited to) developmental psychopathology, neuroscience, mental health equity, substance use disorders, digital health, HIV prevention, treatment effectiveness, and dissemination and implementation research.
+The NCVC has a number of major extramurally-funded projects that include studies of exposure to PTEs (e.g., child maltreatment, sexual violence and other forms of interpersonal violence, racism-related trauma, mass violence incidents, traumatic grief) and risk of PTSD and related mental disorders, studies of resilience following exposure to PTEs, treatment and prevention intervention development and randomized clinical trials, and projects addressing translation and dissemination of effective treatments to practice.
 The NCVC also hosts the Office for Victims of Crime-funded National Mass Violence Victimization Resource Center that is engaged in large scale epidemiological studies of the mental health impact of mass violence incidents, resilience given exposure to such incidents, and evaluation of self-help apps to facilitate resilience and recovery.

-The MUSC Department of Psychiatry and Behavioral Sciences is a strong academic department that consistently ranks in the top 11 departments of psychiatry in the country for NIH funding.
+The MUSC Department of Psychiatry and Behavioral Sciences is a strong academic department that consistently ranks in the top 11 Departments of Psychiatry in the country for NIH funding.
 This complements the outstanding post-doctoral training available through the NCVC fellowship.
-NCVC faculty includes 14 diverse professionals who are energetic and enthusiastic participants in the fellowship training program.
+NCVC faculty includes 15 diverse professionals who are energetic and enthusiastic participants in the fellowship training program.
 Core faculty from other Colleges (e.g., Nursing), Departments (e.g., Neuroscience) and Divisions in Psychiatry at MUSC (e.g., Addiction Sciences, Brain Stimulation Lab, Global and Community Health) who specialize in traumatic stress research also serve as mentors for post docs.
-Applicants can visit https://medicine.musc.edu/departments/psychiatry/divisions-and-programs/divisions/ncvc/faculty for overviews of the NCVC faculty’s research.
+Applicants can visit https://medicine.musc.edu/departments/psychiatry/divisions-and-programs/divisions/ncvrtc/faculty for overviews of the NCVC faculty’s research.
+In addition to the listed affiliated faculty, Drs.
+Leigh Ridings and Julianne Flanagan are available as potential mentors.

 Charleston is a beautiful, historic, diverse, ocean-side city with fun and interesting things to do and see.
 Beaches, boating, fishing, golf, and other outdoor amenities combine with a strong value of historic and environmental preservation to produce a wonderful place to live and work.
 Charleston has been named the No. 1 City in the U.S. and Canada by Travel+Leisure’s World’s Best Awards.